end2endzone/protobuf-pbop-plugin/README.md

 For local inter-process communication, in situations where low latency is a requirement, [Named Pipes](https://en.wikipedia.org/wiki/Named_pipe) offer a great alternative over sockets.
 For examples, pipes are preferable over sockets in real-time application, for services that must process multiple queries in a short period.

-protobuf-pipe-plugin was created for this purpose.
+protobuf-pbop-plugin was created for this purpose.
 It provides a simple solution for implementing low-latency, fast inter-process communication (IPC) solution over Named Pipes on Windows.

 # Features #

-The main features of protobuf-pipe-plugin are:
+The main features of protobuf-pbop-plugin are:

 * Prebuild _Windows Named Pipe_ `Client` and `Server` base classes.
 * Event based programming for the `Server` class: `Startup`, `Shutdown`, `Listening`, `Connection`, `Client-Created`, `Client-Disconnected`, `Client-Destroyed`, `Client-Error`.